AB-BLAST 3.0 is a powerful

 AB-BLAST represents the most rigorous,

-yet it typically runs faster than the rest.
+yet it often runs faster than the rest.

-AB-BLAST has a simple, easy-to-use command line structure;
+AB-BLAST has a simple, easy-to-use command line syntax;

 offers consistent behavior across all search modes;